lexyerresta/lexyerresta/README.md

 🚀 I’m currently make progress to build React.js application called "**Lextagram**"

-🎢 I’m currently growing skills on **Typescript, BaaS, React.js and Next.js**
+🎢 I’m currently grow my skills in **Typescript, BaaS, React.js and Next.js**

 😼 **The Failed that comes from trying is better than you never tried.**